w3f/polkadot-wiki/docs/learn-faq.md

 ### What is the launch process of Polkadot Beta?

-The network will launch first in as a Proof-of-Authority (PoA) chain, with governance controlled by the single Sudo (super-user) account, and functionality restricted to disallow transfers of funds.
+The Polkadot network will launch first in as a Proof-of-Authority (PoA) chain.
+During this time, governance will be controlled by the single Sudo (super-user) account, and functionality will be restricted to (among other things) disallow the transfer of funds.

-During this time, validator will be able to start joining the network and signalling their intention to participate in consensus.
+During this time, validators can start joining the network by signalling their intention to participate in consensus.
 When a sufficient number of validator are sourced from the community, the Sudo account will initiate the transition of the chain security from PoA to Proof-of-Stake (PoS).
-After this happens, the first validator elections will begin and the chain is secured by the economic stake that is bonded by validators and nominators.
+After this happens, the first validator elections will begin and the chain  will be going forward secured by the economic stake that is bonded by validators and nominators.

 After the chain has been secured by the decentralized community of validators, the next step is to transition the governance of the chain into the hands of the